BenjaminTuckerInstitute/Liberty/8/6/liberty.md

 A few years ago, when some dispute arose between the questors of the Chamber and the representatives of the Press (I believe it was a question of some door to be opened or condemned), the discussion became so bitter that very disagreeable things were said on both sides.

-“Ah!” cried a deputy one day, who was not a journalist, 11 the Press then is a fourth power of the State?”
+“Ah!” cried a deputy one day, who was not a journalist, “the Press then is a fourth power of the State?”

 “You are mistaken, Monsieur,” I answered him; “it is the first.”